Corporate Accounting

 Examples of Window Dressing

 Delaying the recognition of expenses until the next reporting period is one of the most prevalent types of window dressing.
 This can give the impression that a company’s profits are greater than they actually are.
-Similar to this, businesses may decide to recognise revenue sooner than it has been earned.
+Similarly, businesses may decide to recognise revenue sooner than it has been earned.
 This could also result in an exaggerated perception of profitability.

 Liability evasion is another instance of window dressing.
 Businesses might achieve this by postponing payments or removing debt from their balance sheet.
 This can give the impression that a business is more financially secure than it actually is.